No 1 on Trip Advisor on the Malt Whisky Trail

 The Highland Spirit Bed and Breakfast is situated in the village of Dufftown, the Malt Whisky Capital of the World, in the heart of Speyside.
 It is an ideal accommodation base for the Malt Whisky and Castle Trails.

-We aim to provide a high level of comfort and service and the Visit Scotland 4-star prestigious GOLD rating (for exceptional customer care) and our No1. on Trip Advisor for Moray, Speyside and the Malt Whisky Trail are well deserved.
+We aim to provide a high level of comfort and service.
+The Visit Scotland 4-star prestigious GOLD rating (for exceptional custmer care) and being No 1 on Trip Advisor for Moray, Speyside and Malt Whisky Trails reflect what we offer our guests.
 We have been coveted the "Taste Our Best" award for the use of local and quality Scottish produce.

-We are situated in a quiet and elevated location with wonderful views.
-We are just a couple of minutes walk from the village centre which has places to eat and shops.
-The beds and showers are of a high hotel standard.
+We are situated in a quiet elevated location with wonderful views.
+Just a few minutes walk away from the village centre which has places to eat and shops.
+Our beds and showers are of a high hotel standard.
 Each of the 3 spacious superking rooms are individually themed to the history of the house, and are characterful with uncommon details.

 Mortlach History and Whisky Walk

 Learn all about the Celtic Monks who arrived in 566AD, Mortlach settlement, Kirk and the legendary battle of the 11th Century.